ikraamg/tripOptimiser/README.md

 rails s
 ```

-Now go to [localhost:3000](http://localhost:3000) in your browser.
+Find the server, [localhost:3000](http://localhost:3000) in your browser.

-### Automated Testing 🧪
+### Automated Testing

-The app was test with rspec and factoryBot and shoulda-matchers.
+The app was test with rspec and shoulda-matchers.
+Run the following code in the root directory of the application

 ```bash
 rspec
 ```

-## "Nice To Have Requirements" that are implemented

-- Implemented proper user authentication from the front-end to the server
-- Created a user table in the database, so that a given user can only access the favourites they selected
-- Made the app responsive, creating both tablet and desktop versions, following design guidelines
-- Transitions were implemented to make the user experience better
-- Created full documentation for the API
-- Dark Mode via toggle

-## Potential Updates

-- Users can message the creator of a tech-favourite
-- A store like checkout system can be created
+#### Coverage Report 🧪

+Once rspec is run, the coverage report can be found in `/coverage/index.html`.

 <!-- CONTACT -->